kivy/kivent/README.md

     python setup.py build_ext --inplace
     cd ../../..

 rather than creating the softlink above, you could probably alter your pythonpath, or other method.
-But I'll stick with ln for now
+But I'll stick with ln for now.

-If you have got this far you should be able to run some examples - this first one without cymunk working at time of writing, tutorial 2,3 and 8 work.
+If you have got this far you should be able to run some examples - this first one without cymunk working.

+at time of writing, tutorial 2,3 and 8 work.

     cd KivEnt/kivent_tutorials/2_basic_app/